psirusteam/samplesize4surveys/README.md

 # samplesize4surveys
 ### An R package to compute proper sample sizes under complex sampling designs

 This is the version control site for the `samplesize4surveys` package.
 This software allows you to compute the required sample size for estimation of totals, means, proportions and regression coefficients under complex sampling designs.
-It focuses on complex surveys in social research e.g. surveys for impact evaluation of public policies or surveys to account causal inferences.
+It focuses on complex surveys in social research e.g. labor force surveys, surveys for impact evaluation of public policies or surveys to account causal inferences.

 ## Installation